Skip to content

 What an indication of the future,

-Our endless, relentless stream of
+our endless, relentless stream of

 miscommunication.